Dentistry @ University Pointe

 What To Do During a Dental Emergency

 First of all, if you aren’t sure, don’t guess!
-Call your local emergency dentist and tell them what you’re experiencing.
+Contact your local emergency dentist and describe your symptoms.
 It’s much safer to get a professional opinion about your specific situation than to guess and be wrong.
 With dental emergencies, the sooner you are able to get care, the more likely you are to have a good outcome.

-This is important to note: when you call your emergency dentist in West Chester, ask them what you should do.
-Their advice, specific to your situation, is always going to be the advice you should follow.
-But if you are waiting for your appointment, or haven’t been able to get in touch with an emergency dentist yet, don’t worry, we’ve got you covered.
+It is essential to note that when you call your emergency dentist in West Chester, ask them what you should do.
+Their advice, tailored to your specific situation, is always the best guidance to follow.
+However, if you are waiting for your appointment or haven’t been able to get in touch with an emergency dentist yet, don’t worry - we’ve got you covered.

 The following are situations in which you should call an emergency dentist, and also detail what to do if you’re experiencing a dental emergency.